-The system has not one, but two Hitachi SH-2 CPUs running at ~28.63MHz each .
+This console has not one but two Hitachi SH-2 CPUs running at ~28.63 MHz each .
 While both physically identical, they are placed in a master-slave state, where the first one may send commands to the second one.
 This can achieve some degree of parallelism, albeit both sharing the same external bus (which can lead to congestion).

 The specific CPU model selected for this console, the ‘SH7604’ or just ‘SH-2’, contain the following additions:

 - One division unit: Speeds up division operations with 64-bit/32-bit integers.

 - Internal DMA controller: Transfers data from memory independently (without the intervention of the CPU).

 Please note that having two CPUs doesn’t mean that games will work twice as fast!
 In practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus.
 Cache also plays a critical part in this occasion.

 The Sega Saturn contains a total of 2 MB of RAM for general purpose usage called Work RAM (WRAM).
 Now, these two megs are split between two very different blocks:

 - The first one provides 1 MB of SDRAM and due to its fast access rates, this block is also called ‘WRAM-H’.

 - The other block contains the other megabyte, but it’s named ‘WRAM-L’ since it uses DRAM instead, resulting in lower rates.